Value-Gradient Iteration with Quadratic Approximate Value Functions: Introduction

 Most importantly, VGI is practical to implement for QADP.
 We show that, when it exists, the gradient of the Bellman operator applied to a convex quadratic function can be obtained at any state by evaluating a particular optimal dual variable associated with the QADP policy.
 Since the gradient of a convex quadratic is an affine function, in each iteration we fit an affine function to a set of pairs of states and value-gradients.
 This fitting problem is a convex optimization problem.
 Therefore, VGI involves solving a sequence of convex optimization problems, which can be carried out reliably.

-Although VGI lacks the convergence guarantees of abstract value iteration, it is implementable and practical.
-In this work, we also consider several techniques for enhancing its reliability, including damping, a robust Huber fitting loss, and the incorporation of prior knowledge constraints and regularization.
+We also consider several techniques for enhancing the reliability of VGI, including damping, a robust Huber fitting loss, and the incorporation of prior knowledge constraints and regularization.
 VGI remains effective even when the state space dimension is large relative to the number of fitting samples, as we will demonstrate with several numerical examples.
 Finally, we note that the computational effort of obtaining a good QADP policy using VGI is small enough that it is comparable to that of simply evaluating the policy through simulation.